 When taking a decision as the only shareholder of Fastned, the Board of the Issuer will be guided and bound by three main principles; being - in order of priority:

 - 1. The mission of Fastned

 - 2. The continuity of Fastned

-- 3. The interests of the holders of Depository Receipts
+- 3. The interests of the Depository Receipts Holders

 4.3.4 Members of the Board of the Issuer